AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeValueRequirementType/Name.md

 AttributeValueRequirementType.Name Property
 ===========================================
-AutomationML 2.1 APIGets and sets the name of the attribute value constraint.
+Gets and sets the name of the attribute value constraint.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)